 The Youth Music Academy (YMA) was established by Patrick Henry College in 2007 to serve the community and encourage local homeschooling families in their educational undertaking.
+In accordance with the mission of Patrick Henry College, YMA seeks to proclaim the glory of God through music performance and provide an educational opportunity for homeschool students to grow musically, intellectually, and spiritually.
 The YMA choir and orchestra are comprised of high school and middle school students and meets once a week on the PHC campus for rehearsals.

 “We are pleased to sponsor this musical organization in an effort to serve both our community and our students.
 The purpose of the YMA is two-fold in that it seeks to provide an outlet for young musicians in our region to grow in their musicianship and poise through the study and performance of music and to provide a musical practicum for the college’s CLA-Music Track students.
 PHC students who are CLA-Music Track majors will receive internship/practicum credit for their time working with the YMA participants as part of their prescribed course of study.
 The potential for mentorship and musical growth on all levels of this partnership makes this organization one of the most exciting pedagogical instruments that I have ever seen.” ~ Dr. Steven McCollum

 Before admission into YMA, a student must complete the audition process, which is a short, informal meeting with the director to gauge the student’s current ability.
 To facilitate this process, we ask that the student and parent complete the proper audition form and bring to the audition.